-Brute husbands in Malindi savagely battered their wives between March and April this year, bringing the total number of victims to 58, our analyzed data shows.
+Brute husbands in Malindi savagely battered their wives, bringing the total number of victims between March and April to 58, our analyzed data shows.

 Nineteen Malindi girls, our record further reveals, were defiled by their fathers or relatives between the same period.
 Victims are aged 12 to 16.
 Police booked all abuses.